Featured Video: Dutch Baby Pancake (German Pancake)

 - Pre-Bake Pie Crust: Pre-heat oven to 350F.
 Arrange the pie crust in a pie pan or dish (I used 6-inch for this recipe).
 Store in the freezer while you make the filling.
 You can also make this ahead of time and leave it in the freezer (molded in the pie pan) until ready to use.
 Cover the pie crust with aluminum foil and put pie weight on top.
 If you do not have pie weight, you can use dried beans or uncooked rice.
 Bake for 10 minutes then take out from the oven and remove the aluminum foil and pie weight.
 Return to the oven and bake for another 20 minutes or until crust has browned.
 Blind baking (pre-baking pie crust) will avoid making the crust soggy when the custard filling is poured and baked.
 Set aside while you make the filling.
 Pre-heat the oven to 375F while you make the filling.

 - Make the Filling: In a heated pan, add oil, garlic and onion.
 Sauté until fragrant.
 Add mushroom and chopped jalapeño.
 Cook until water has evaporated.
 Add salt, black pepper, sugar, and chili flakes.
-Add spinach and cover the pan.
-Cook until spinach is completely wilted.
+Add Asparagus and cover the pan.
 Taste and adjust seasoning as needed.
 Let cool slightly before transferring to the pie pan.

 - Transfer filling in the pie pan.
 Sprinkle baked pie crust with feta cheese and 1/4 cup mix mozzarella and cheddar cheese.
-Add the sautéed spinach and mushroom on top.
+Add mushroom and asparagus filling on top.

 - Bake at pre-heated oven 375F for 30-35 minutes or until the top is golden brown.